ilbers/isar/doc/user_manual.md

  - `DISTRO_APT_SOURCE` - Repository URL.
  - `DISTRO_CONFIG_SCRIPT` - Target filesystem finalization script.
 This script is called after `multistrap` has unpacked the base system packages.
 It is designed to finalize filesystem, for example to add `fstab` according to machine hardware configuration.
 The script should be placed to `files` folder in image recipe folder.

-Below is an example for Raspbian stable:
+Below is an example for Raspbian Jessie:
 ```
-DISTRO_SUITE = "stable"
+DISTRO_SUITE = "jessie"
 DISTRO_ARCH = "armhf"
 DISTRO_COMPONENTS = "main contrib non-free firmware"
 DISTRO_APT_SOURCE = "http://archive.raspbian.org/raspbian"